 - *Note, mixture will thicken as it cools.
 Feel free to add formula or breast milk to thin it out before serving if desired

-This recipe can easily be double or tripled to make a bigger batch.
+This recipe can easily be doubled or tripled to make a bigger batch.

-Like I mentioned in the recipe, they will firm up into a semi-gelatinous mass once they cool and are stored in the fridge.
-I serve them thick to Squish but if you want to thin them out, feel free to add a little formula or breast milk.
+Like I mentioned in the recipe, this will firm up into a semi-gelatinous mass once it cools and is stored in the fridge.
+I serve them thick to my kiddos but if you want to thin them out, feel free to add a little formula or breast milk.

 I love exposing him to spices at such a young age so I add cinnamon when I make them.
 I also often mix in some fruit or veggies before serving.
 He loves them mixed with pears, applesauce or avocado!

 One nutritional note: Store-bought infant cereal is typically fortified with iron, which is an important part of a baby’s diet.
-Formula is also typically fortified with iron and since Squish is formula fed, I wasn’t concerned that he would be missing out on iron in his cereal.
+Formula is also typically fortified with iron and since my oldest was formula fed, I wasn’t concerned that he would be missing out on iron in his cereal.
 However, if your baby is exclusively breastfed and is 6 months of age or older, it’s important to make sure they are getting iron from other sources if you are giving them homemade cereal.
 The good news is there are plenty of other ways to add iron to your baby’s diet as they delve into the world of solid foods!
+If you’d like to alternate between homemade oat cereal for babies and storebought, one brand I really like is the Happy Family Organic Oats and Quinoa Baby Cereal.
+It comes fortified with iron as well as vitamin C to help absorption!